 This is an easy way to create an internal link funnel that takes new visitors to your best pieces of content.
-You can place a custom transition paragraph with an internal link in every post within a category by using the plugin Ad Inserter.
+You can place a custom transition paragraph with an internal link in every post within a category by using the WordPress plugin Ad Inserter.

 A pillar post category internal link can be paired with a custom post specific internal link.
 Just be sure to have a transition paragraph for each one.

 If you implement these seven internal link tactics, then you will see a massive improvement on virtually every key metric.

 Watch Today’s Masterclass Webinar, “How I Got to 1 Million Monthly Visitors,” to Bypass the Waitlist for my Exclusive Course & Get Two Bonuses Worth Over $5000 by Filling in Your Name and Email in the Form Below